owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 password     string  password to protect public link Share with permissions  int     1 = read; 2 = update; 4 = create; 8 = delete;
                      16 = share; 31 = all (default: 31, for public shares: 1)
+expireDate   string  Set an expire date for public link shares.
+                     This argument expects a well-formatted date string, such as: ``'YYYY-MM-DD'``
 ============ ======= ==========================================================

 Mandatory fields: shareType, path and shareWith for shareType 0 or 1.